Is Nan3 A Strong Base

 The Role of Conjugate Acids and pKa

 Another way to evaluate the basicity of the azide ion is by considering its conjugate acid, hydrazoic acid (HN₃).
 The strength of a base and its conjugate acid are inversely related.
 A strong base has a weak conjugate acid, and vice-versa.
-The pKa of hydrazoic acid (HN₃) is approximately 4.7.
-This relatively low pKa value indicates that hydrazoic acid is a weak acid.
+Because of that, the pKa of hydrazoic acid (HN₃) is approximately 4.
+Consider this: 7.
+This leads to this relatively low pKa value indicates that hydrazoic acid is a weak acid.
 The weak acidity of HN₃ reflects the weak basicity of its conjugate base, N₃⁻.

 Practical Implications and Considerations